thinking-binaries/current-cost/README.md

 just want to ditch this file, and use the standard Arduino ports that are used with the Arduino SPI and Serial libraries.

+## Warning about different RFM69 radio types

+The RFM69 chip from HopeRF (and modules and breakout boards) come in various shapes and sizes.
+Some run at 3V3, some run at 5V.
+The 5V ones have a level shifter on so you can use them with a real Arduino.
+I power my ATTiny85 from two AA cells at 3V, but beware that the RFM chip is 3V3 device.
+I also use a FTDI-TTL232-3V3-WE serial/USB lead from EasySync to get serial data into my Mac - make sure you use the correct voltage level for the radio board you have.

+The RFM69HCW part (specifically as fitted to the SparkFun breakout board listed above) is a high power part (H means High Power) and uses a different output path for transmits.
+You won't use transmit on this project, but if you further use the radio for other transmit uses, note that there are comments in the ism.c file showing registers you change for the low power or high power radios (as you won't get any transmit energy into the aerial if you use the wrong configuration for that radio/module/board).
+Basically, the HCW part transmits via the PA_BOOST pin.

 David Whale